-2020 will be a new year for electronic payments.
+2020 has been a big year for online payments.
 Already payments trends from the end of 2019 point to several key developments.
 Black Friday, for example, was once the busiest retail day of the year for brick-and-mortar stores.
 For many retailers this year, though, the foot traffic was disappointing.
 People are paying for things in less predictable periods and increasingly doing it online.
 The real Black Friday winners this year were the stores with strong payments providers that let consumers pay how they want.

 Techcrunch reported that shoppers spent a record $7.4 billion online up $1.2 billion from 2018.
 Much of this year’s traffic came from smartphones.
 As we look ahead to electronic payments trends for 2020, one takeaway is certain.
 Payments providers should take notice.
 To be successful in retail, seamless payments integrations are necessary to stay competitive and capture a more fragmented consumer base.

 What skills to look out for your online payment gateway project

 Table of contents: